Theme

 What appears notable

-Based on the official repository, the main point of interest is the framework’s effort to combine generation, dependencies, validation, and quality metrics into one synthetic-data workflow rather than leaving those pieces separate.
+Based on the official repository, what readers may want to notice is the framework's effort to combine generation, dependencies, validation, and quality metrics into one synthetic-data workflow rather than leaving those pieces separate.

 Before using